datascijedi/website/CONTRIBUTING.md

 4) If necessary, update website/webinars.qmd to replace "Coming soon" message, display upcoming webinars.
 Use <!-- at the start of Coming soon message and --> at end to supress.
 Remove #s on listing content to show upcoming webinars (lines 4-8).
 (Ensure proper spacing, look at past webinars list for example.)
 Remove <!-- and --> around :::{#upcoming webinars} :::
 5) If necessary, updated index.qmd to display upcoming webinars instead of past webinars.
 To do this, change content from webinars/past to webinars/upcoming

-## Adding links
-When inserting links, use clear label describing the purpose of the link.
-This makes the website more accessible for viewers using screen readers (among other accecsibility benefits).
-[Read more about Accesible Rich Interner Applications at this link.](https://www.w3.org/WAI/WCAG22/Techniques/aria/ARIA8#:~:text=The%20aria%2Dlabel%20attribute%20provides,used%20instead%20of%20aria%2Dlabel%20)